duzexu/ADPhotoKit/README.md

 ## Learn More

-To lean more use of ADPhotoKit, take a look at the example.
+To lean more use of ADPhotoKit,refer to the example.

 ## Requirements